 Google Sheets needs no introduction.
 The Cloud-based spreadsheets application made our work lives so easy.
 Previously, organizing and sharing the information files was a problem to reckon with.
 Now we can access Google Sheets from anywhere and on any device.

-We can even share the files with other users with appropriate access controls, who can then work on them either to use the existing information or add to it.
-Thereby, taking collaborative efforts to the next level.
-But not everything within the application is seamless and certainly, there is room for further advancements.
+We can even share the files with other users with appropriate access controls, taking collaborative efforts to the next level.
+But not everything within the application is seamless, and certainly, there is a lot of room for improvement.

 While we can use the IMPORTRANGE formula to link Google Sheets data automatically, it is not as advanced and flexible as the solution we are going to try here.
-Therefore a great alternative to link data is to follow the step-by-step instructions on how to link Google Sheets.
+Therefore, a great alternative to link data is to follow these step-by-step instructions on how to link Google Sheets.

-Data exchange between colleagues on a day to day basis can get tiring and time-consuming when done manually.
+Data exchange between colleagues on a daily basis can get tiring and time-consuming when done manually.
 Looking for ways to automate this process will help them save more valuable time over time.
-An example of a use case is that of Rafael.

 Solution: Automate the process with Sheetgo

 Thanks to Sheetgo, we have a much simpler and automatic alternative that makes information exchange happen without manual intervention.
 With the Sheetgo web app, you can link Google Sheets files to transfer, merge, filter or split data automatically.
 If we don’t have it yet, click the button below and create your account.

 Click Create connection to start linking your Google Sheets files.

 Now select your source.
 As you can see, Sheetgo enables you to transfer data from a wide range of sources: Google Sheets, Excel, CSV, TSV and BigQuery.

 Select Google Sheets.